norskeld/sigma/README.md

 > This library is still in active development, and although it can already parse complex stuff and
 > in fact do that *orders of magnitude* faster than some other parser combinator libraries, it still
-> lacks Unicode support, common parsers and documentation.
+> lacks stability and some features.

 ## Installation

-Just use your favorite package manager!
+Just use your favorite package manager.

 ```bash
 npm i @nrsk/sigma